CriLenine/Le-Rythme-Du-Sabre/README.md

 # Le-Rythme-Du-Sabre
 VR BeatSaber-like including level editor.
-We worked on this project as a team of 8 students for 4 weeks
+We worked on this project as a team of 8 students for 4 weeks (aside our usual schedule).

 ## Content